-The student can score a maximum of ten (10) points on the final grade sheet for evaluations.
+The student can score a maximum of ten (10) points on the mid-term and final grade sheet for evaluations.
 The student is required to have evaluations completed from the staff for 50% of his/her grade; the clinical coordinator submits two (2) "Performance Evaluations" for the other 50% (mid-term and end of the semester).

-To calculate the grade for the staff evaluations part of the final grade, a point value is assigned to each of the columns of the 2nd year student evaluation form: the best being ten (10) and the worst being zero (0).
-The sum of all acquired points is then divided by the total number of categories checked (12).
-On the 1st year student evaluation forms, the best is ten (10) and the worst is four (4).
+To calculate the grade for the staff evaluations part of the grade, a point value is assigned to each of the columns of the student evaluation form: the best being ten (10) and the worst being zero (0).
+The sum of all acquired points is then divided by the total number of categories.
 All staff evaluations will be calculated in this manner.
 For averaging, the points are totaled and divided by the total number of evaluations for the final point value of staff evaluations.